Help / Tour

 Open page

-A network view of metadata (key/rhythm/meter/origin/complexity).
+A network-style view of metadata such as key, rhythm, meter, origin, and complexity.
 Click nodes to filter the tune list.

 Song Galaxy (UMAP)